vbabashov/house-prices/README.md

 ### Concluding Remarks

 The model performance can be further improved by more feature engineering such as reducing the number of categories into fewer categories and/or dropping some unimportant features from the model.
 This is particularly important, because unimportant and skewed features introduce more noise to the model.
+Adding polynomial features and interactions didn't imporove the performance.
+More experiments with the SelectKBest approach is necessary.
+Alternative feature selection methods can be explored.